ans-group/docs.ukfast.co.uk/source/email/blocklists.md

 # What to do if your emails get listed

-If you think your eamils are listed, you can confirm this by checking on an ip reputation service checker.
-One example with a range of lists is [MultiRBL](http://multirbl.valli.org/).
-Another (less comprehensive) ip reputation check can be found at [MXtoolbox](https://mxtoolbox.com/blacklists.aspx).
-It's quite common to be shown as being listed, for example rbldns.ru has most IPs listed by default.
+If you think your emails are listed, you can confirm this by checking on an IP reputation service checker.
+One example with a range of lists is [MultiRBL](https://multirbl.valli.org/).
+Another (less comprehensive) IP reputation check can be found at [MXtoolbox](https://mxtoolbox.com/blacklists.aspx).
+It's quite common to be shown as being listed, for example `rbldns.ru` has most IPs listed by default.
 Some lists may also return "Failed" - that's common and may simply mean the request timed out, rather than you being on the listed.

 ## What to do if you find yourself on a list